MarieAugerMethe/InformedHSA/README.md

 The file is found in the `Covariates/HumanImpact` subfolder.
 The original data from Mu et al. (2021, 2022) is found on Figshare: https://figshare.com/articles/figure/An_annual_global_terrestrial_Human_Footprint_dataset_from_2000_to_2018/16571064
 We clipped it to be the area around the study area and changed the projection to EPSG:26910 (WGS 84 / UTM zone 10N).
+We rescaled the values to that they ranged from 0 to 1.
 Using the R package `terra` we filled missing values on the coast using:

 ```